Wonderful subgroups of reductive groups and spherical systems

-From now on, let $\s$ be a spherical system with tail in $\widetilde\Sigma$ and let $H$ be the subgroup defined as above.
-Moreover, suppose that $H$ is a generic stabilizer of a wonderful variety $X$ with spherical system $\s_X$.

-\begin{lemma} The set $\widetilde\Sigma$ is included in $\Sigma_X$.
-In the case of a tail $\widetilde\Sigma=\{\gamma\}$ of type $b(1)$, both colors moved by $\gamma$ are free, and the Cartan pairing is equal on each of them. \end{lemma} \begin{proof} Let us choose a 1-PSG $\lambda\colon\C^*\to T$ adapted to $\supp\,\widetilde\Sigma$ (see \cite{Lu97}), and consider the definition of the candidate subgroup $H$.
+\begin{lemma} Suppose that $H$ is a generic stabilizer of a wonderful $G$-variety $X$ with spherical system $\s_X$.
+Then $\tau \subseteq \Sigma_X$.
+In the case of a tail $\tau=\{\gamma\}$ of type $b(1)$, both colors moved by $\gamma$ are free, and the Cartan pairing is equal on them. \end{lemma} \begin{proof} Let us choose a 1-PSG $\lambda\colon\C^*\to T$ adapted to $\supp\,\tau$ (see \cite{Lu97}), and consider the definition of the candidate $H$.
 It is not $B$-spherical, in other words it is the stabilizer of a point $x\in X$ not lying on the open $B$-orbit.
 Nevertheless, $uHu^{-1}$ is $B$-spherical for any $u$ varying in a non-empty open subset of $B_-^u$.
-This means that $ux$ lies on the open $B$-orbit of $X$, and thus the limit:
+This means that $ux$ lies on the open $B$-orbit of $X$, and thus the limit